Skip to main content

 Cranberry floral vases

 Even if your guests aren’t fans of cranberry sauce, you can still put those berries to good use.
 Fill two or three clear vases with fresh cranberries.
 Add water so the berries stay fresh.
 Then, top it all off with flowers.
-Choose white flowers, like hydrangeas, peonies, or carnations, that will look festive with the red cranberries.
+Choose white flowers, like hydrangeas, peonies, or carnations, that will make your table look festive with the red cranberries.
 This is an excellent way to add a pop of color to an otherwise dull floral arrangement.

 Burning candles and Christmas decorations on wooden tray